 Business Owners Policy:

-A Business Owners Policy, more commonly known by its catchy nickname, BOP, gathers property insurance and liability insurance into one convenient policy.
-It covers your business equipment, loss of income, extra expenses, and liability.
+A Business Owners Policy, more commonly known by its catchy nickname, BOP, gathers property insurance, liability insurance, and even business income insurance into one convenient policy.
 This is the most comprehensive of the three options presented here.
 It’s meant for small to mid-size business.
 Keep in mind that it won’t cover workers’ comp, health, or disability insurance, so those would have to be added separately if you need them.

 How do I know which one is right for my business?